Article Database

 Author: Paul Gallotta

-Alice Cooper Updates His Naught Nightmare
+Alice Cooper Updates His Naughty Nightmare

 When you think of the pioneers who helped shape American rock & roll, you'd be hard-pressed to find one who's had a bigger impact than Alice Cooper.
 Do you think Poison invented face makeup?
 Guess again.
 Do you consider Kiss the founding fathers of theatrical rock?
 Not quite.
 Do you believe Aerosmith started garage rock?
 Wrong again.
 Alice Cooper became the heavy metal thorn in rock's side long before there was heavy metal.